Mainakdeb/simple-riffusion/README.md

-# simple-riffusion
+# simple-riffusion 🎶
-Easy to use riffusion pipeline on Colab
+Easy to use [Riffusion](https://en.wikipedia.org/wiki/Riffusion) pipeline on Colab.

+Generate music from text prompts 🎵